 At the time it was built, Toonarbin was very isolated and neighboring houses only began to appear around 20 years later.

-Henry O’Reilly was an amateur astronomer and had an observatory in the grounds of Toonarbin.
+Henry O’Reilly was an amateur astronomer and had an observatory in Felix Street at the rear of his Mary Street offices.
+A detailed description appeared in an 1874 newspaper article.
 He wrote numerous letters to the editor on astronomical matters.
 This is a typical one.

 Henry died in February 1875 and is buried in the family grave at the South Brisbane Cemetery at Dutton park.